elcolin/ft_irc/README.md

 ## What does accept do?
 The accept function blocks the server until a client connect's to the listening socket.
 When accepted, it returns a new file descriptor for the new socket.
 It will create a new socket for each new successfull connections, allowing simultaneous communication with multiple clients.

+## How does accept work ?
+As you can see above, and especially for the second parameter, the function requires a structure: This new structure is needed to store the address of the client trying to connect.